command-tab/awesome-gamecube-development/README.md

 # Awesome GameCube Development

-A curated list of Nintendo GameCube development resources including toolchains, documentation, emulators, example code, and more
+A curated list of Nintendo GameCube development resources including toolchains, documentation, emulators, example code, and more.
+Currently an early work in progress.
+Contributions welcome.

 ## Contents